 Fascia in the Insurance Estimate

-Fascia replacement appears in a Xactimate estimate as a separate line item measured in linear feet.
+Fascia appears as a linear-foot line item in Xactimate.
 A complete estimate should include:

 Fascia and the Cosmetic Damage Argument